White Noise: A Cautionary Musical: History

 The production first played in 2006 at the New York Musical Theatre Festival with music by Joe Drymala and directed by Ryan J. Davis.
 The show underwent a considerable change after Davis conceived and presented it at the 2006 New York Musical Theatre Festival.
 The 2006 show featured music by Joe Drymala and songs by seven other writers.

 It was then presented in 2009 as a full-scale musical with the ultimate creative team onstage at the Le Petit Theatre on Jackson Square in the French Quarter of New Orleans.

 Trujillo, who previously worked as the choreographer of Memphis, Jersey Boys, and The Addams Family, was not involved in the show prior to 2009.
 He stated that he did not expect such a "risky" project to be his first show as a director.
 At the show's inception, the musical's creators began receiving hate mail from White Supremacy groups.

 Goldberg joined the production as a producer after its critical success in New Orleans.
 "After hearing from a variety of different folks who had seen the production in New Orleans, I read the script and listened to the music.
 I knew this was a show I needed to be a part of.
 White Noise smacks you in a challenging, emotional and entertaining way and explores social issues in a way I don't remember ever seeing before on a stage."

-On April 8th, 2011, the musical was retooled and remounted as a shortened version that became a 100-minute one act production at the Royal George Theatre in Chicago, IL., where it played until May 15, 2011.
+On April 8, 2011, the musical was retooled and remounted as a shortened version that became a 100-minute one act production at the Royal George Theatre in Chicago, Illinois, where it played until May 15, 2011.